Nikon D3500 vs D780

 It is notable that the D780 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the D3500 does not provide wifi capability.

 Studio photographers will appreciate that the Nikon D780 (unlike the D3500) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the D3500 and the D780 are recent models that are part of the current product line-up.
 The D3500 replaced the earlier Nikon D3400, while the D780 followed on from the Nikon D750.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon website.
+Further information on the features and operation of the D3500 and D780 can be found, respectively, in the Nikon D3500 Manual (free pdf) or the online Nikon D780 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Nikon D3500 and the Nikon D780?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.